 Disputes can erupt and escalate quickly.
 If you caused damage to another’s property you could be facing simple criminal damage to property.

 7. It Can Be Considered in Cases Against Police Officers

 This is a very tricky situation.
 Again, you are unable to use the stand your ground defense if you are engaged in any illegal activity.
 So if you are being arrested for a crime, there is no provision for you.

 However, in some rare cases, if you were unlawfully detained by law enforcement and felt you had no other recourse other than to do harm to protect yourself, this law could potentially be used in your defense.

 You would have to be able to prove no illegal conduct on your part and intentional disregard on the part of the officers.
 Even if you are completely innocent of a crime, it is usually always in your best interest to settle things through the court process rather than taking the law literally into your own hands.

 Know Your Rights

 In Louisiana, you have the right to protect your person and your property.
 The stand your ground law allows you to use deadly force if there is a reasonable belief of immediate danger and bodily harm.

-If you find yourself in need of a defense team to represent you in a stand your ground case or other potential criminal charges, I am here to help.
-You can learn more about my criminal law firm below.
+If you find yourself in need of a defense team to represent you in a stand your ground case or other potential criminal charges, we are here to help.
+You can learn more about our criminal law firm below.